Volkswagen Golf GTI hatchback review

 MPG, running costs & CO2

 The Volkswagen Golf GTI has a reputation as the everyman's performance car, and a big part of this is its palatable running costs.
-The GTI can return up to 38.2mpg, while emitting from 168g/km of CO2.
-Surprisingly, the official fuel consumption figure doesn't increase for the Clubsport version, despite its higher power output.
-The Ford Focus ST, with its larger 2.3-litre engine, only manages 34.4mpg and emits 179g/km.
-Efficiency figures for the six-speed manual Golf GTI and the seven-speed DSG automatic are virtually identical, so the decision of which to choose is down to personal preference.
+The GTI can return up to 39.6mpg, while emitting 162g/km of CO2.
+The figures are only a little higher for the Clubsport version, despite its higher power output, with a combined economy figure of 37.4mpg, and CO2 emissions of 171g/km.
+The Ford Focus ST, with its larger 2.3-litre engine, only manages 35.8mpg and emits 182g/km.

-At least the annual VED bill is reasonable, because it's charged at the standard rate, and the GTI shouldn't cost much more than a regular Golf when it comes to servicing and maintenance.
+At least the annual VED (road tax) bill is reasonable because it's charged at the standard rate.
+The GTI Clubsport model starts at over £40,000 (the regular GTI misses this figure by a whisker), meaning owners will be liable for the additional surcharge for years two to six of ownership.
+The GTI shouldn't cost much more than a regular Golf when it comes to servicing and maintenance.
 Consumables like tyres and brakes could be a bit more expensive though, especially for the Clubsport, due to their high-performance specifications.

 Engines, drive & performance